dorkamotorka/ebpf-labs/labs/my-first-ebpf-program-5120140e/index.md

 ## The Two Sides of an eBPF Application

-If you open the `ebpf-hello-world` folder—using either the `Term 1` terminal or the `IDE`—you’ll find a minimal (arguably the smallest) eBPF application we could put together.
+If you open the `ebpf-hello-world/lab1` folder—using either the `Term 1` terminal or the `IDE`—you’ll find a minimal (arguably the smallest) eBPF application we could put together.

 Every eBPF application typically has two parts: